Etzelkut/Candy-Fabric/README.md

 1. First run script.py on your phone, which provided in Android folder.

-2. Then upload code from Arduino folder,projectF_ino.ino to your Arduino board.
+2. Then upload code from Arduino folder, projectF_ino.ino to your Arduino board.

 3. Check how light sensor and motors work, if needed change values in projectF_ino.ino